HadrienG2/triple-buffer/README.md

   payloads and refcounts that depends on the readout and update pattern)
 - Should be slower if updates are rare, faster if updates are frequent
-  * The RCU's happy reader path is slightly faster (no flag to check), but its update procedure is much more involved and costly.
+  * The RCU's happy reader path is slightly faster (no flag to check), but its update procedure is a lot more involved and costly.

 Compared to sending the updates on a message queue: